agimus-project/colmpc/README.md

 ### For the examples:

-- [MiM Solvers](https://github.com/machines-in-motion/mim_solvers) solver for the SQP and Constrained-SQP solver, and [Mim Robot](https://github.com/machines-in-motion/mim_robots/tree/main).
+- [MiM Solvers](https://github.com/machines-in-motion/mim_solvers) (tag: v0.0.5) solver for the SQP and Constrained-SQP solver, and [Mim Robot](https://github.com/machines-in-motion/mim_robots/tree/main).

 ## Installation
 HPP-FCL & Pinocchio must be built from sources.
 Build pinocchio with the flag : WITH_COLLISION_SUPPORT=ON.